catch-point/ib-tws-json/README.md

 #### help

-The command `help "Shell"` and `help "EClient"` ilst available commands in a `help` response.
+The command `help` lists available commands in a `help` response.
 Other parameters string can be given to provide the schema available for those methods or types. `helpEnd` is sent it indicate the response is complete.

-`help "EWrapper"` list the events sent from the shell based an activity in TWS.
+`help "EWrapper"` and `help "TwsEvents"` list the events sent from the shell based an activity in TWS.

 #### login